gsidhu/buzee-tauri/README.md

 - Fast, full-text search for all your documents, images, audio, video, folders, and browser history.
 - Search all local documents and folders by keyword, time, type, or any combination of these.
 - Ignore specific files or folders from being indexed.
 Or ignore only their content.
-- View search results in a list or icon view.
+- Global shortcut.
+Press `⎇ / Alt + Space` anywhere to show/hide the app.
+Modify it in the settings.
+- In the app, press `⌘ / Ctrl + F or K` to go to the search bar from any screen.
+- In the app, press `⌘ / Ctrl + Shift + S` to go to the scratchpad from any screen.
-- View statistics about your files.
+- View statistics about your files and get your Unique Document Profile.
 - Sub-features:
   - Extract text from PDFs and Images using OCR.
   - Use a Scratch Pad to quickly jot down notes.
 - Automatically syncs with changes on your filesystem.
 - Lightweight installation package and low memory usage.
 - Supports these default file types:
 ```
 Documents: csv, docx, key, md, numbers, pages, pdf, pptx, txt, xlsx, xls
 Images: jpg, jpeg, png, gif